 Simple joint-stock company

-The organisational structure is very flexible.
-Corporate governance in the simple stock company may be based on either the two-tier or one-tier model, where a board of directors is appointed with executive and non-executive directors.
+Its organisational structure is very flexible.
+Corporate governance in the simple joint-stock company may be based on either the two-tier or one-tier model, where a board of directors is appointed with executive and non-executive directors.

-The minimum share capital will be PLN1 and all shares will be dematerialised (ie, there will be no share certificates).
+The minimum share capital is PLN1 and all shares are dematerialised (ie, there are no share certificates).
 There is no minimum number of shareholders, so the simple stock company may have only one shareholder.
 However, similarly to other Polish companies, it may not be formed by a sole-shareholder limited liability company.
 The shareholders are not liable for the company's liabilities.